mikedh/trimesh/README.md

 ## Containers

-If you want to deploy something in a container that uses trimesh, automated builds containing trimesh and its dependencies are available on docker hub.
-For an image with all dependencies:
+If you want to deploy something in a container that uses trimesh, automated builds containing trimesh and its dependencies are available on Dcker Hub:

 `docker pull mikedh/trimesh`

-Or, for a much smaller image with no boolean operations and slightly slower graph operations (no graph-tool installed, trimesh will fall back to scipy or networkx):

-`docker pull mikedh/trimesh_minimal`